 “This kind of conversation has come up at the evolution of every new wave of technology,” Blum said.
 “Before 4G was ubiquitously available, people weren’t streaming content on their phones.
 There just wasn’t the bandwidth.
 And now that’s something people primarily do on their phones.
 Whether or not we imagine it, consumers find a way to use it.”

 Beyond faster speeds, 5G will also deliver lower latency.
 We haven’t been able to put that to the test yet, but according to experts, 5G will reduce latency to less than 1 millisecond.
-4G latency currently hovers between 42.2 and 60.5 milliseconds in tests across 40 major U.S. cities, according to Opensignal, which is still long enough to be perceptible when using augmented reality or virtual reality.
+At the end of 2019, 4G latency hovered between 42.2 and 60.5 milliseconds in tests across 40 major U.S. cities, according to Opensignal, which was still long enough to be perceptible when using augmented reality or virtual reality.
 The reduction in latency is expected to make AR and VR ubiquitous.

-4G vs. 5G price: How much more does faster speed cost?
+5G vs 4G price: How much more does faster speed cost?

 4G: Faster than ever